cs1302uga/cs1302-tutorials/packages.md

 to let `javac` know where the _compiled_ version of that depedency is.

 1. Let's extend the code we just finished.
 Create a `cs1302.util.HelloUtility` class under `src`.
-   **Remember,** this implies a specific directory structure and package statement requirement with respect to `HelloUtility.java`.
+   **Remember,** the fully qualified name implies a specific directory structure and package statement requirement with respect to `HelloUtility.java`.
 You will need to add the `util` directory in the proper place in your current directory hierarchy.

-1. Write the code to declare the `cs1302.util.HelloUtility` class making sure to include the proper package statement at the top.
+1. Write the code to declare the `cs1302.util.HelloUtility` class making sure to include the proper class declaration and package statement at the top.
 Then, within the class declaration, add the following method:

    ```java
    public static void excitingHello() {